Suppliers & partners

 9. Supplier Assessment and/or Development

-Tata Power monitors the coverage and progress of a supplier assessment and/or development program to ensure risks are being managed and that the company is acting responsibly by building capacity within its value chain
+Tata Power monitors the coverage and progress of a supplier assessment and/or development program to ensure risks are being managed and that the company is acting responsibly by building capacity within its value chain.

 Img2